-The Indian Air Force (IAF) today, having completed the Platinum Jubilee of dedicated service to the nation, is a modern, technology-intensive force distinguished by its commitment to excellence and professionalism.
+14. The Indian Air Force (IAF) today, having completed the Platinum Jubilee of dedicated service to the nation, is a modern, technology-intensive force distinguished by its commitment to excellence and professionalism.
 Keeping pace with the demands of contemporary advancements, the IAF continues to modernise in a phased manner and today it stands as a credible air power counted amongst the fore-most professional services in the world.
 The primacy of Air Power will be a decisive factor in shaping the outcome of future conflicts.
 In line with this dictum, the Indian Air Force (IAF) has developed into a major 'Component of National Power', which can be applied quickly and decisively.
 The IAF has reoriented itself to a multi-role capability of platforms and equipment, along with multi-skill capability of personnel.
 The rapid economic growth of the country dictates the need to protect our security interests extending from the Persian Gulf to the Straits of Malacca.
 Over the years the IAF has grown from a tactical force to one with transoceanic reach.
 The strategic reach emerges from induction of Force Multipliers like Flight Refuelling Aircraft (FRA), Remotely Piloted Aircraft (RPA) and credible strategic lift capabilities.
 There is emphasis on acquiring best of technology through acquisitions or upgradation, be it aircraft, systems, precision missiles or net centricity.

-There are five operational Air commands.
-The Western Command with headquarters in Delhi being the prime such and responsible for Air operations Kashmir southwards from Rajasthan and including capital and the Punjab, with an operational group dedicated for Jammu and Kashmir including Ladakh.
-Central Air Command Allahabad. based at encompasses most of Indo-Gangetic plain while, Eastern Air
+15. There are five operational Air commands, The Western Air Command with headquarters in Delhi being the prime such and responsible for Air operations from Kashmir southwards to Rajasthan and including the capital and the Punjab, with an operational group dedicated for Jammu and Kashmir including Ladakh.
+Central Air Command based at Allahabad, encompasses most of Indowhile, Eastern Air Gangetic plain